Dave864/Hex_Summons/README.md

 #### Elemental Alignment

 Spells, summons, even some techniques are dependent on the elemental alignment of a player character.
-A player character's elemental alignment is determined by the number of spirits set to them of a specific element, as well as their original elemental alignment.
-For example, a player character of wind alignment that has 3 earth, 2 water, and 1 wind spirit set to them has an elemental alignment of 3 earth, 2 water, 2 wind, and 0 fire.
+A player character's elemental alignment is determined by the number of wisps set to them of a specific element, as well as their original elemental alignment.
+For example, a player character of wind alignment that has 3 earth, 2 water, and 1 wind wisp set to them has an elemental alignment of 3 earth, 2 water, 2 wind, and 0 fire.
 - *Note: A player's base alignment will probably be worth more than one.*

-Similarly, the summon pool's elemental alignment is determined by the number of spirits of the associated element.
+Similarly, the summon pool's elemental alignment is determined by the number of wisps of the associated element.

 The elemental alignment of player characters, the summon pool, and other elementally affected aspects is indicated by a specific GUI element.
 These are some examples of what the GUI might look like.
 - *Note: The GUI element should use a hexagram as a key component of its design.*